 Ask the students who they would enter the water with.

-Keep yourself safe: 5.
-Obey all safety signs and warning flags
+5. Obey all safety signs and warning flags

 Some areas of water have signs or flags to warn you if it is dangerous to enter the water.
 There may be dangerous objects under the water or strong currents.